 Some law firms like to try to impress you with all of their large verdicts and settlements.
 But sometimes, justice comes in an amount less than a million dollars.
 We too have had great success with million dollar verdicts and settlements, but we thought it may be more meaningful to share with you cases where our skill and efforts have greatly improved the result of the case.

-As a result of the crash, Plaintiff sustained a serious traumatic brain injury requiring surgery, a broken nose, cracked ribs, cracked pelvis, bruised lungs and liver, lacerations to his leg, some burns from engine of the vehicle and numerous other scrapes, cuts and abrasions.
-He was transported to Regions Hospital and spent about 30 days in the hospital.
+As a result of the crash, Plaintiff sustained a serious traumatic brain injury requiring surgery, a broken nose, cracked ribs, cracked pelvis, bruised lungs and liver, lacerations to his leg, burns from the engine of the vehicle, and numerous other scrapes, cuts and abrasions.
+He was transported to Regions Hospital and spent about 30 days in the there.
 He suffered diffuse cerebral edema and a left hemispheric intraparenchymal hemorrhagic foci with a large subdural hematoma.
-He underwent which included a left frontotemporal parietal craniectomy to relieve swelling, decompression and removal of the subdural hematoma and partial evacuation of the left temporal lobe hematoma.
-The plan was to save piece of cranium removed and replace it after the swelling subsided, However, the bone ended up getting infected and was not usable.
-Instead, a couple of months after discharge he underwent an acrylic cranioplasty.
-Plaintiff has recovered from most of his injuries but continues to suffer the effects of the traumatic brain injury.
-He is able to live on his own and is able to handle all of his daily activities on his own.
+He underwent surgery which included a left frontotemporal parietal craniectomy to relieve swelling, decompression and removal of the subdural hematoma and partial evacuation of the left temporal lobe hematoma.
+The plan was to save part of cranium removed and replace it after the swelling subsided.
+However, the bone ended up getting infected and was not usable.
+Instead, a couple of months after discharge, he underwent an acrylic cranioplasty.
+Plaintiff has recovered from most of his injuries, but continues to suffer the effects of the traumatic brain injury.
+He is able to live on his own and handle all of his daily activities.
 The case was settled for the liability limits of $500,000 and the UIM limits of $100,000 for a total of $600,000.
 A large portion of the settlement proceeds were put into a structured annuity.

 Maridell was reluctant to sue her boyfriend for his negligence.
 Eventually, Maridell’s son took over and allowed TSR Injury Law to go forward in a comprehensive manner.
 An accident reconstruction was preformed, and it was determined that Maridell’s boyfriend was the majority at fault, but the other driver failed to take any type of evasive maneuvers.
 Even though the other driver had the right of way, photo and skid mark analysis proved the second driver was not keeping a proper lookout.